 - the full name, date of birth and occupation of a surviving or late spouse or civil partner

 - You should also take documents to show your name and address (eg a utility bill).

 It usually takes about 30 minutes for us to complete the paperwork.

 Documents you’ll get from the registrar

 The registrar will give you:

 - a certificate for burial or cremation known as the ‘green form’.
-You’ll need this to arrange a funeral (if a death has been referred to the Coroner, they'll issue you with the green form)
+You’ll need this to arrange a funeral (if a death has been referred to the Coroner for a post mortem, they'll issue you with the green form)

 Tell us Once